harrisoncramer/gitlab.nvim/README.md

 3. Checkout your feature branch: `git checkout feature-branch`
 4. Open Neovim
 5. Run `:lua require("gitlab").review()` to open the reviewer pane

+For more detailed information about the Lua APIs please run `:h gitlab.nvim.api`

 ## Installation